parker ptfe and fep tubing

 PVDF (Polyvinylidene fluoride)

-Working Temperature: 265°F (130°C)
+Working Temperature: 265°F/ 130°C

-Color: Varies Back to Top
+Color: Varies

 · Very good chemical resistance